Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 - if you live or have lived in certain parts of the country (eg, Ohio or Mississippi river valleys, the Southwest) where certain types of fungal infections (eg, histoplasmosis, coccidioidomycosis, blastomycosis) are common.
 Check with your doctor if you are not sure if you have lived in an area where these infections are common

-- if you have a history of cancer, stomach or bowel problems (eg, pain, ulcers, inflammation), high cholesterol, liver problems, or kidney problems
+- if you have a history of cancer, stomach or bowel problems (eg, pain, ulcers, inflammation), high cholesterol, liver problems, kidney problems, lung problems, fainting, or heart problems (eg, heart failure, slow or irregular heartbeat)

 - if you take medicine that may weaken your immune system.
 Check with your doctor if you are unsure if any of your medicine may weaken your immune system.